 Other notable specifications of this putter include a loft of 3.5º, a lie of 70º, lengths of 33", 34", 35", a Pistolini Plus grip, and a mid-toe flow.

 The Select putter has the three red dot theme inspired by the Tour and previously seen in other line models.
 This putter has a thinner topline and a soft tri-sole.
-It also has a great sound and feel and has great reviews as well.
+It also has a great sound and feel and has excellent reviews as well.
 This blade putter looks like a tour putter but is a premium product that anyone can use.
 You feel great when using the best blade putter around.
+There is no question that Scotty Cameron will always remain some of the best golf putters on the market.

 Pinemeadow Golf Regular Black Zinc Style Putter